Undergraduate Process Safety Learning Initiative

 As a thank you for your dedication to shaping the next generation of chemical engineers, AIChE is partnering with industry leaders and providing faculty with free Process Safety Workshops.
 Sponsoring companies host these Process Safety Faculty Workshops at one of their plants.
 These workshops will show chemical engineering faculty how process safety is put into industrial practice and demonstrate the importance of process safety to the design and operation of a chemical plant.
-The goal is to enable faculty to teach process safety in their undergraduate and graduate curricula so that graduating students will have a basic understanding of process safety for their careers in industry.
+The goal is to enable faculty to teach process safety in their undergraduate and graduate curricula so that graduating students will have a basic understanding of process safety for their careers in the industry.

 Registration is free.
 Housing and meal expenses will be covered.
-The ONLY cost to attendees is transportation; including flights, train tickets or driving expenses to and from the workshop.
+The ONLY cost to attendees is transportation; including flights, train tickets, or driving expenses to and from the workshop.
 The program will be run by AIChE’s Center for Chemical Process Safety (CCPS) and is made possible by the AIChE Foundation’s Doing a World of Good Campaign.
-Check out the upcoming 2020 faculty workshops and past workshops below.
+Check out the upcoming 2022 faculty workshops and past workshops below.

 Safety and Chemical Engineering Education (SAChE) Certificate Program

 The Safety and Chemical Engineering Education (SAChE) program, initiated in 1992, is a cooperative effort between the Center for Chemical Process Safety (CCPS) and engineering schools to provide teaching materials and programs that bring elements of process safety into the education of undergraduate and graduate students studying chemical and biochemical products and processes.